 Want to Learn More?

-By starting your child’s day at the same each day, and by using a “by-the-clock” method instead of wake times, you are likely to find your child adjusting to a schedule quickly.
+To review, why starting your day at the same time is vital is because it allows your baby to have a consistent schedule each day.
+By starting your child’s day at the same, and by using a “by-the-clock” method instead of wake times, you are likely to find your child adjusting to a schedule quickly.
 If you and baby are struggling to build healthy sleep habits, I have affordable training options that can help you both get the sleep you need!
 Find out more about the Baby Sleep Trainer programs here.